 “Cancer is a fatal illness and so our goal is to save the patient’s life.
 We have to treat both red and white cells.
 But MS is not fatal and so our goal is different.
 Now we are seeking to halt the disease and give the patient an improved quality of life.
 To do this, we only need to treat the lymphoid cells, not the red cells that carry oxygen.
 And that, in simple terms, is the difference between myeloablative and non-myeloablative HSCT.

 In the myeloablative procedure, all the body's immune cells are completely destroyed, including those in the blood and bone marrow.
-In the non-myeloablative procedure, only adult immune cells which exist in the blood are destroyed, leaving the bone marrow and existing stem cells intact.
+In the non-myeloablative procedure, only adult immune cells that exist in the blood are destroyed, leaving the bone marrow and existing stem cells intact.
 The non-myeloablative procedure is both safer and provides for a faster recovery.
-In the early 2000's mortality rates dropped from <5% to <0.5% as the process preference changed to non-myeloablative.
-In the 2010's mortality rates further dropped to <0.2% as the process was further refined and pre-treatment testing was enhanced.
+In the early 2000s, mortality rates dropped nominally from < 5% to < 0.5%, a tenfold improvement, as the process preference changed to non-myeloablative.
+Based on my calculations, the 2010s showed mortality rates further dropping nominally to less than 0.2% as the process was further refined and pre-treatment testing was enhanced.

-Today, survival rate (of the procedure) at five years,drug-freee and relapse free, is generally better than 80%.
+Today, survival rate (of the procedure--do not confuse this term with mortality rate) at five years, drug-free and relapse free, is generally better than 80%.
 Few patients experience a relapse or continuing progression.
 About half of patients experience a significant reversal of pre-treatment disability.
-In Dr. Burt's Stage 3, International Clinical Trial, average quality of life increased over 33% and EDDS scores decreased by well over 1 full point.
+In Dr. Burt's Stage 3, International Clinical Trial, the average quality of life increased over 33% and EDDS scores decreased by well over 1 full point.

 HSCT is based upon the idea that: